 How Often Should I Use My Clarisonic?

 According to Dr. Robb, twice a day is the average recommended usage, but this can vary depending on skin type and lifestyle.
 “If you have incredibly sensitive skin or have rosacea, you should ease into it,” says Dr. Robb.
 “Try using the brush once every three days and gradually build your usage from there.”

-That being said the twice-a-day rule stands for all skin types, ranging from oily and acneic to dry and sensitive.
+That being said, the twice-a-day rule stands for all skin types, ranging from oily and acne-prone to dry and sensitive.
 You can also surpass your two-a-day rule and use your Clarisonic brush three to four times a day, depending on the brush head.
-If you live an active lifestyle and wash your face after the gym or other activities, bring along your Clarisonic and use a gentle brush head like the Sensitive or LUXE Cashmere to scrub your mug after you break a sweat.
+If you live an active lifestyle and wash your face after the gym or other activities, bring along your Clarisonic and use a gentle brush head like the Sensitive Skin Brush Head or Cashmere Brush Head to wash up after you break a sweat.

 What's the Right Cleansing Method?

-● Amount of cleanser: “I find that many only put a dab or a dime-sized amount of cleanser, which is not enough,” says Dr. Robb.
+Amount of cleanser: “I find that many people only put a dab or a dime-sized amount of cleanser, which is not enough,” says Dr. Robb.
 “You should wet your brush and face, and apply a quarter-sized amount to the side of the brush — not the center.”
 Using a dry brush could make for rough cleansing, as it doesn’t allow for the cleanser to work up a lather.

-● Brushing method: Every inch of your face deserves ample Clarisonic attention.
+Brushing method: Every inch of your face deserves ample Clarisonic attention.
 Use a gentle, circular method as you cleanse your face and make sure to avoid pressing too hard.
 This can reduce effectiveness, so don’t go overboard!
 Make sure you cleanse your forehead, nose and chin for 20 seconds each, and work on your cheeks for 10 seconds each.

 What Type of Cleanser Should I Use?